sameersegal/excercism-python/README.md

 # Excercism Python Track with Docker

-Using a docker image to run exercism.
-The image is based on python:3-alpine. `bash` is installed. `excercism` is installed from source.
-And requried pip packages (`docker/requirements.txt`) are installed .
+Using a docker image to run exercism to keep it simple and not let it affect the tooling on my machine.

+The image is based on python:3-alpine, with the following modifications:
+ * `bash` is installed.
+ * `excercism` is installed from source.
+ * requried pip packages (`docker/requirements.txt`) are installed.

 ## 1. Run